Fewer Hallucinations, More Verification: A Three-Stage LLM-Based Framework for ASR Error Correction: Experiment

 \subsection{Result Analysis}

-Results show that LLMs effectively correct substitution errors in speech recognition across both Chinese and English datasets, though they may increase deletion and insertion errors generated by hallucinations.
-To analyze noun recall in substitution errors, we used \cite{che-etal-2021-n} for Chinese noun filtering in AISHELL-1/2, and \cite{bird2009natural} for English noun filtering in LibriSpeech.
-The results indicate improved noun recall.
+The results indicate that LLMs effectively correct substitution errors in speech recognition across both Chinese and English datasets.
+However, a slight increase in deletion and insertion errors is observed, primarily due to hallucinations.

+To analyze noun recall within substitution errors, noun filtering was performed using the method proposed in~\cite{che-etal-2021-n} for Chinese (AISHELL-1/2) and~\cite{bird2009natural} for English (LibriSpeech).
+The analysis reveals an improvement in noun recall following correction.